UVA has partnered with Google to help working adults earn a degree - ExBulletin

 Google Career Certificates are effectively available at Coursera, local community colleges including Blue Ridge Community College, and the nonprofits Upwardly Global and Goodwill Industries Roanoke.
 To date, Grow with Google has partnered with more than 210 organizations in the state, including public libraries and chambers of commerce, to train more than 50,000 Virginians in digital skills.

 The Google Career Certificate is designed and guided by Google employees and can be completed within 3-6 months.
 No degree or experience is required to register.
-Interested parties can register at grow.google/certificates and learn more about UVA School of Continuing and Professional Studies at scps.virginia.edu.
+Interested parties can sign up for atgrow.google/certificates to learn more about the UVA School of Continuing and Professional Studies atcps.virginia.edu.

 Sources